Thairo Estrada Preview, Player Props: Giants vs. Reds

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.421) thanks to 34 extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .422, fueled by 35 extra-base hits.

-- Estrada has reached base via a hit in 65 games this season (of 89 played), and had multiple hits in 28 of those games.
+- In 73.3% of his 90 games this season, Estrada has picked up at least one hit.
+He's also had 28 multi-hit games.

-- Estrada has picked up an RBI in 34.8% of his games this year, with two or more RBI in 6.7% of his games.
-He has also plated three or more runs in two contests.
+- In 32 games this season (35.6%), Estrada has picked up an RBI, and in six of those games (6.7%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.